MarielJHoepelman/box_office/README.md

 # BoxOffice

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/box_office`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to BoxOffice!
+In this directory, you'll find the files you need to be able to run the Ruby BoxOffice gem.
+BoxOffice scrapes [IMDB.com](https://www.imdb.com/chart/boxoffice) for the latest movie releases ordered by box office revenue. for each selection, the user will be able to see a short description of the plot and it's metascore.

 ## Installation